 There’s always a lag time between when something hits the market and when its hidden hazards are leaked.
 I’d bet a lot of people, men and women alike — weekend warriors to semipro to folks just trying to work on their beach bodies — would have failed an MLB PED test during a broad stretch of the early 2000s.
 This is not to absolve people of the responsibility to know, and monitor, what’s put into their bodies.
 I am just noting that people, by and large, don’t do this very well, whether it related to heart-attack-inducing diet pills or somnambulant-crime-inducing sleep aids.

-The thing about Major League Baseball players, a lot of them are pretty regular cats, and they’re often drafted quite young, which means many players, from the country bumpkins to the kids from the hood and the Caribbean, haven’t even gone to college.
-I’m not suggesting anything about the non-college-educated here, but I am saying that if you take a whole lot of people who are mainly just regular cats, put them in a situation where they feel compelled to recover as fast as possible to perform against highly talented competition for over 200 days out of the year, engaging in repetitive motion activities that wear down joints and backs and core muscles, then you walk them into your average “health food & nutrition” storefront where the shelves are stocked with promises to help them heal fast and get more efficient workouts … well, they’ll engage the same level of decision-making that the general population tends to make in such situations.
+The thing about Major League Baseball players, a lot of them are pretty regular guys, and they’re often drafted quite young, which means many players, from the country bumpkins to the kids from the hood and the Caribbean, haven’t even gone to college.
+I’m not suggesting anything about the non-college-educated here, but I am saying that if you take a whole lot of people who are mainly just regular guys, put them in a situation where they feel compelled to recover as fast as possible to perform against highly talented competition for over 200 days out of the year, engaging in repetitive motion activities that wear down joints and backs and core muscles, then you walk them into your average “health food & nutrition” storefront where the shelves are stocked with promises to help them heal fast and get more efficient workouts … well, they’ll engage the same level of decision-making that the general population tends to make in such situations.
 Which is to say: often hasty and ill-considered decision-making.
 Again, I’m not saying this to disparage the general public, or baseball players, or the non-college-educated, or any other population for that matter.
 I’m just saying we ought to remember that for many, many years, it was probably a lot easier than you think to fail an MLB PED test because of something you unwittingly took at GNC.